By Alex A. Kecskes

-With the holidays upon us, it's time to think green-in food, decorations, and gift-wraps, trees, and anything else that helps sustain our planet for generations of holidays to come.
+With the holidays upon us, it’s time to think green-in food, decorations & gift-wraps, trees, and anything else that helps sustain our planet for generations of holidays to come.

-You no longer have to wrap presents in last week's funnies or cut up a Ralph's grocery bag to be eco-conscious for the holidays.
-Sustainable alternatives include hemp paper, recycled post-consumer waste products; even discards like old calendars and maps are among this season's feel-good replacements.
-You can also go fabric-including cotton--which is ideal for gift bags and a creative way to wrap presents with flair.
+Concerned about all that wrapping paper and the trees that gave up their lives to bring you those rolls?
+You no longer have to wrap presents in last week’s funnies or cut up a Ralph’s grocery bag to be eco-conscious for the holidays.
+Sustainable alternatives include hemp paper, recycled post-consumer waste products; even discards like old calendars and maps are among this season’s feel-good replacements.
+You can also go fabric-including cotton–which is ideal for gift bags and a creative way to wrap presents with flair.

 That said, if you love paper wrap, here’s a guide to help you select the right paper this season.
 First off, just because a paper product claims to be 100% recycled doesn’t mean it is eco-friendly.
 Check the paper’s post-consumer waste content (called PCW), which tells you the percentage of actual refuse vs. scraps of new paper are in the mix.
 To make sure your paper comes from responsibly managed forests, look for FSC and SCI certifications.
 You should also make sure your paper is processed chlorine-free using green energy (Green-e Certified) and environment-honoring practices (look up the manufacturer on the web and see).
 Finally, make sure the ink they use is petroleum-free and vegetable- or soy-based-it’s easier to recycle.
 Other paper sustainable steps you can take include cutting up old greeting cards to use as gift tags or place cards, adding fresh double-sided tape or glue to make last year’s ribbons and bows sticky again, or framing attractive old greeting cards to hang on your walls as holiday accents.